 Molluscum

 Molluscum, or molluscum contagiosum, are smooth, pearly, flesh-colored skin growths caused by a virus.
-They begin as small, painless bumps with central craters and may grow as large as a pencil eraser.
-Usually, molluscum can be itchy, and the skin around the growths may become infected.
-The bumps usually last from two weeks to one and a half years, and can go away by themselves.
-The molluscum is highly contagious and may be passed through direct skin-to-skin contact or contaminated objects.
+These small, painless bumps have central craters and can grow as large as a pencil eraser.
+Molluscum can be itchy, and the skin around the growths may become infected.
+The bumps typically last from two weeks to one and a half years and can resolve on their own.
+Highly contagious, molluscum can spread through direct skin-to-skin contact or contaminated objects.

-At Pinnacle Dermatology, our expert team is well-versed in molluscum contagiosum management, commonly addressing the face, neck, arms, and genital areas.
-If you're dealing with these characteristic lesions, our trusted Pinnacle Dermatology providers offer specialized care and advanced treatments to effectively address and eliminate molluscum contagiosum.
+At Pinnacle Dermatology, our expert team is well-versed in managing molluscum contagiosum, commonly affecting the face, neck, arms, and genital areas.
+If you're dealing with these characteristic lesions, our trusted providers offer specialized care and treatments to effectively address and eliminate molluscum contagiosum.
 Schedule an appointment at Pinnacle Dermatology for a thorough evaluation and tailored treatment plan to prevent further spread and restore skin health.

 What are the Symptoms of Molluscum?